haplesshero13/haplesshero13.github.io/README.md

 Hi, I'm Avery.
 I care about ethical use of technology and the future of humanity as we increasingly coexist with AI.

-As a first year MS candidate in Data Engineering at Northeastern university, I currently work as a Research Assistant to Professor David Bau at the [National Deep Inference Fabric](https://ndif.us), studying language model interpretability.
+As a first year MS candidate in Data Analytics Engineering at Northeastern university, I currently work as a Research Assistant to Professor David Bau at the [National Deep Inference Fabric](https://ndif.us), studying language model interpretability.

 Before that, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs (now VMWare).